 Other Insurance Plans

-For circumstances in which you are ineligible for UW insurance you should research individual plans through companies that insure international students in the U.S. It is important to consider what type of coverage will be needed and who will be included on the plan.
+If you qualify for a waiver (see exemption categories above) from SHIP insurance and are required to carry health insurance as part of your status as an international student in the US, it is important to consider the type of coverage that will be needed and who will be included on the plan.
 Policy costs vary, depending on coverage.
 For example, some policies exclude coverage of pregnancies, or coverage for care received in your home country.
 Before choosing a plan, carefully consider your personal and family health needs and weigh them against each insurance option.
 Some policies are listed for consideration below.

 Note that the UW maintains no association with the companies listed.
 You are responsible for procuring and maintaining suitable health insurance and for any required correspondence.